-- The purpose of this Code of Ethics is to establish standards for Supervisors in their supervision work with Therapists, and to inform and protect Therapists seeking supervision.
+- This Code of Ethics aims to establish standards for supervisors in their supervision work with supervisees and to inform and protect supervisees seeking supervision.

-- Ethical standards comprise such values as integrity, competence, confidentiality and responsibility.
+- Ethical standards include integrity, competence, confidentiality, and responsibility.

-- This document should be seen in relation to the Code of Ethics and Practice for Hypnotherapists.
+- This document should be considered alongside the NCHP and NSTT Code of Ethics and Clinical Practice.

 - There are various models of supervision.
-The code applies to all supervision arrangements.
+This Code applies to all supervision arrangements.

 The Code of Ethics has three sections: